carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 The priority order to find the Image location is:

-1. Bundle Registry URL + Location specified in the ImagesLocation configuration
+1. Bundle Registry URL + `repository` field specified in the ImagesLocation configuration
-1. Bundle Registry URL + Bundle Location + @sha256:{Image SHA}
+1. Bundle Registry URL + Bundle Repository + @sha256:{Image SHA}
    **Note:** We need to keep this possible location for retro compatibility.
 1. Location present in ImagesLock file